Back to Serving Suggestions & Recipes

-Included on the menu at this time is Zoe’s Baked Yoghurt.
-There’s a spoonful of her Homemade Blackberry Jelly Jam (using the left over berries foraged for our Festive Bramble Gin Elixir) on the bottom and a Crunchy Crumble topping with a hint of Cinnamon.
+Included on the menu is Zoe's Baked Yoghurt.
+There's a spoonful of her Homemade Blackberry Jelly Jam (using berries foraged for our Festive Bramble Gin Elixir) on the bottom and a Crunchy Crumble topping with a hint of Cinnamon.

 230g Condensed Milk